Hosam Al-Samarraie

 Profile

-My research lies at the intersection of human-computer interaction, user modelling, social computation, and machine learning.
-By exploring the association between the science and human interaction, and the digital technology that fuels the usage and design of intelligent system, services, and interfaces, I am interested in developing and investigating new ideas and concepts for the aim of maximizing the performance of digital communication systems that are well-situated around specific individual needs, behaviours, culture, and intentions, rather than as we want or assume them to be.
+My research lies at the intersection of human–computer interaction (HCI), user modelling, and technology utilisation in different contexts and institutions.
+By exploring the relationship between the science of human interaction and the digital technologies that drive the use and design of intelligent systems, services, and interfaces, I aim to develop and investigate new ideas and concepts to maximise the performance of digital communication systems.
+These systems should be well-situated around specific individual needs, behaviours, cultures, and intentions, rather than based on what we want or assume them to be.

-I have been involved (PI and coresearcher) in several research projects related to the development of innovative digital solutions for learning and health.
-I am currently investigating various cultural and social aspects of immersive technology utilization and their relation to user, interaction, and certain behavioural changes.
+I have been involved, as Principal Investigator and co-researcher, in several research projects related to the development of digital solutions for various challenges.
+I am currently investigating cultural and social aspects of immersive technology utilisation and their relationship to users, interactions, and certain behavioural changes.

-I have published more than 100 papers in peer-reviewed international journals (e.g., International Journal of Human-Computer Interaction, User Modeling and User-Adapted Interaction, Behaviour & Information Technology, Computers & Education, Telematics and Informatics, Journal on Multimodal User Interfaces, and many more).
-In 2020 I received the Silver Medal Award by the Market Research Society, London for my work on understanding the use of sentiment analysis in detecting social behaviour on microblogs.
+I have published more than 100 papers in peer-reviewed international journals (e.g. International Journal of Human–Computer Interaction, User Modeling and User-Adapted Interaction, Behaviour & Information Technology, Computers & Education, Telematics and Informatics, Journal on Multimodal User Interfaces, and many others).

 I regularly serve as Program Chair / Area Chair for major international conferences and events.
 This includes the delivery of international workshops, international collaboration, keynotes, planery speaker, editorial board, external examiner, and field supervisor.